-How WeWe obtained an understanding, evaluated the design and tested the operating effectiveness of internal controls over the Company's excess and obsolete inventory valuation process, including management's assessment of the assumptions stated above and data underlying the excess and obsolete inventory valuation.
+How We Addressed the Matter in Our Audit We obtained an understanding, evaluated the design and tested the operating effectiveness of internal controls over the Company's excess and obsolete inventory valuation process, including management's assessment of the assumptions stated above and data underlying the excess and obsolete inventory valuation.

 To test the valuation of inventories, our audit procedures included, among others, evaluating the significant assumptions stated above and testing the completeness and accuracy of the underlying data used by management in the analysis of excess and obsolete inventory.
-We evaluated adjustments to inventory reserves for specific product life cycles, compared the balance of on-hand inventories to usage forecasts and historical usage, and assessed the historical accuracy of management's estimates by performing a retrospective analysis comparing prior period forecasted demand to actual historical sales.
+We evaluated adjustments to inventory reserves for specific product life cycles, compared the balance of onhand inventories to usage forecasts and historical usage, and assessed the historical accuracy of management's estimates by performing a retrospective analysis comparing prior period forecasted demand to actual historical sales.